quenio/ldsd-releases/README.md

 ## Release Notes

-To read the release notes of a specific version, please go to: https://github.com/quenio/ldsd-releases/tree/master/ldsd-<suffix>
+To read the release notes of a specific version, please go to: https://github.com/quenio/ldsd-releases/tree/master/ldsd-math (This is the directory of the Math language; each language has its own sub-directory.)

 Look for the files ending with '.zip.notes.md'.
 For example: ldsd-math-1.0.zip.notes.md